joshleaves/advent-rs/NOTES_2015.md

 First day wasn't very complicated.
 I chose to use `i16` out of pragmatic reasons, I don't believe Santa would go this high or this low.

-I've added [a benchmark](benches/year_2015_day_01.rs) for this day.
-The first version had me naively reusing Ruby functionalities, when given Rust's ease of navigating memory, it was faster to just iterate through the data.
+I've added [a benchmark](benches/year_2015_day_01.rs) for this day. ~~The first version had me naively reusing Ruby functionalities, when given Rust's ease of navigating memory, it was faster to just iterate through the data.~~

+There is an EVEN BIGGER optimization that can be done if you treat your string as a bunch of u16 instead of u8.

 ## Day 02: I Was Told There Would Be No Math